symfony/panther/README.md

 ### Creating Isolated Browsers to Test Apps Using [Mercure](https://mercure.rocks) or WebSocket

-Panther provides a convenient way to test applications with real-time capabilities which use [Mercure](https://symfony.com/doc/current/mercure.html), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and similar technologies.
+Panther provides a convenient way to test applications with real-time capabilities that use [Mercure](https://symfony.com/doc/current/mercure.html), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and similar technologies.

-`PantherTestCase::createAdditionalPantherClient()` creates additional, isolated browsers which can interact with each other.
+`PantherTestCase::createAdditionalPantherClient()` creates additional, isolated browsers that can interact with each other.
 For instance, this can be useful to test a chat application having several users connected simultaneously:

 ```php